ijmarshall/robotreviewer/README.md

 6. This version of RobotReviewer requires Grobid, which runs on Java.
 Follow the instructions [here](https://grobid.readthedocs.io/en/latest/Install-Grobid/) to download and build it.

 7. Edit the `robotreviewer/config.py` file to contain the path to the directory where you have installed Grobid.
 (RobotReviewer will start it automatically in a subprocess).
+Note that this should be the path to the entire (parent) Grobid directory, not the bin subfolder.

 ## Running